baronsengir007/Ai-Assistent-Nylas/week 1/README.md

    uv venv
    ```

-4. Activate the virtual environment:
+4. Activate the virtual environment by selecting it within your IDE or by using the terminal via:
    ```bash
    # On macOS/Linux
    source .venv/bin/activate